Everything you need to know about Killer is Dead

-K iller is Dead is an upcoming action video game in development by Grasshopper Manufacture and is set to be published by Kadokawa Games in Japan, XSeed Games in North America and Deep Silver in Europe.
+Killer is Dead is an upcoming action video game that was developed by Grasshopper Manufacture and was published by Kadokawa Games in Japan, XSeed Games in North America and Deep Silver in Europe.

-Players take up the role of executioner named Mondo Zapp, who is tasked to take out criminal and assassins.
-The game is set to be released on August 27th 2013, for the Xbox 360 and PlayStation 3.
+Players take on the role of executioner named Mondo Zapp, who is tasked to take out criminal and assassins.
+The game was released on August 2013 for the Xbox 360 and PlayStation 3.

 The groundwork and planning for Killer Is Dead began in late 2009 with development starting in early 2011.
 The game does have some content which is mature, but vice president Ken Berry thinks the game can appeal to wider audiences.